Content

 Edit

-insisting that higher taxes were the only way to avoid cutting maintenance services and laying off maintenance workers at ODOT.
 That claim never held up.
-Operations and maintenance make up just 9% of ODOT’s total budget, while billions continue to be funneled into non-essential priorities.
+Operations and maintenance make up just 9% of ODOT’s total budget, while billions continue to be directed toward non-essential priorities.

 Oregonians across urban, suburban, and rural communities saw through it.
-They know they already pay enough in taxes, and they expect government to focus on basics like plowing winter roads and fixing potholes before asking families to pay more.
+They know they already pay enough in taxes, and they expect government to focus on the basics like plowing winter roads and fixing potholes before asking families to pay higher taxes.

-That frustration was unmistakable during the Governor’s so-called “special session” in fall 2025.
+That frustration was unmistakable during the Governor’s fall 2025 special session.
 Of more than 5,000 pieces of written testimony submitted to the Legislature, 4,836 were in opposition and just 263 were in support.
 That is 95% opposed.

 To highlight this overwhelming response, we created an interactive map of testimony by city.
 The map shows what the numbers make clear: from Portland to Pendleton, opposition is spread across every corner of the state.